 Article 3: Board of Directors

 Members of the Board of Directors serve a term of three (3) years.
-The Board of Directors (herein referred to as “the Board”) will preferably consist of fifteen (15) members (of which five (5) come from Europe/Africa, five (5) come from Asia-pacific and five (5) come from the Americas), who are elected by the General Assembly.
+The Board of Directors (herein referred to as “the Board”) will preferably consist of at least fifteen (15) members (of which five (5) come from Europe/Africa, five (5) come from Asia-pacific and five (5) come from the Americas), who are elected by the General Assembly.
 In the event of a vacancy in any position, the replacement is elected or appointed according to rules and procedures set by the board.
 The term of the replacement is the remaining term of the replaced person.

 The Board has the responsibilities of implementing the goals of the Society.
 The Board conducts all the affairs, which are not the responsibility of the General Assembly or the Officers.
 The board shall deliberate and make decisions on recommendation to enact new bylaws or to amend the current bylaws, pending approval by the general assembly, and approval of new and amended policies and procedures.

 The Executive Board is formed by the President, President-elect, Treasurer and Secretary-General.
 The President, President-elect, the Treasurer and the Secretary-General are elected by the Board of Directors for a term of three (3) years.
 In order to ensure continuity in the Society, the President-elect assumes automatically the Presidency and the President assumes automatically the position of Past-President at the end of his/her term.
 Consequently, there shall be no election to the position of the President and Past President.
 The term of office of each post shall be one (1) term of three (3) years, with possibility of re‐election by the floor for 1 term of the positions for Treasurer and Secretary-General only.
 The past president remains on the Board for one (1) term after the presidency.
 In order to expedite Society business, the Executive Board may act on behalf of the Board for administrative, financial and communication matters, and any other Society activities pre-approved by the Board.